Can an employer contribute different amounts toward health insurance?

 Qualified small employer HRA (QSEHRA)

-The qualified small employer HRA (QSEHRA) is only available for organizations with fewer than 50 FTEs.
-A QSEHRA allows you to keep things simple by offering a single benefit to all full-time W-2 employees.
+The qualified small employer HRA (QSEHRA) is only for small employers with fewer than 50 FTEs.
+A QSEHRA allows you to keep things simple by offering a single benefit to all full-time Form W-2 employees.

 Employers can specify whether they want to offer this benefit to only full-time employees or full- and part-time employees.
 You can also provide different allowances to employees based on family status, such as single, married, or employees with dependents.